sequenceiq/slider/src/site/markdown/releasing.md

 And a multi-line markdown release note, which will be used for artifacts.

-Release of Hoya against hadoop 2.2.0 and hbase 0.96.1.1-hadoop2
+Release of Hoya against hadoop 2.2.0 and 2.2.0, HBase-0.98.0 and Accumulo 1.5.0 artifacts.

-This release of Hoya:

-* Is built against the (ASF staged) hadoop 2.2.0 and hbase 0.96.1.1-hadoop2 artifacts.
-* Supports Apache HBase cluster creation, flexing, freezing and thawing.
-* Contains the initial support of Apache Accumulo: all accumulo roles can be created, though its testing is currently very minimal.
-* Has moved `log4j.properties` out of the JAR file and into the directory `conf/`, where it will be picked up both client-side and server-side.
-Enjoy!
+The multi-line release not should go into `hoya/src/site/markdown/release_notes`.

 **Step #10:** Finish the git flow release, either in the SourceTree GUI or the command line: